avanchugov/avanchugov/README.md

 ## 🧾 About Me

 Distributed systems engineer / Back-End developer.
 Work with MySQL, PostgreSQL, microservice architecture, distributed systems, RESTful APIs and other tech.
-I have SaaS project (with HMAC, tokens, HWID, etc.), experience in bot development, commercial projects, development in C. Commercial experience, Joint development (TypeScript&Java), Contributing in Open-Source, CS/DS knowledge
+I have SaaS project (with HMAC, tokens, HWID, etc.), experience in bot development, commercial projects, development in C. Commercial experience, Joint development (TypeScript&Java), Contributing in Open-Source, CS/DS knowledge.

+I'm interested in neuropsychology and psychoanalysis.

 Open to collaboration.